Postgraduate taught regulations

 55. Where a module is failed, the student has the option to be re-assessed through a further attempt.
 This includes a dissertation (or equivalent).

-56. The dissertation (or equivalent) second attempt will be unsupervised and must be resubmitted within three months from confirmation of failure.
+56. The dissertation (or equivalent) second attempt will be unsupervised and must be resubmitted within a maximum of six weeks from confirmation of failure, and by the deadline date for resubmission in the relevant semester, as set by the University.
 The minimum level of support students should be given is feedback and one meeting with their supervisor (or an appropriate alternative member of staff if the supervisor is not available).

 57. The second attempt of a module must be taken at the next scheduled offering.